Bishopbriggs: Politics

 For local government, Bishopbriggs was originally part of the historic county of Lanarkshire, which continues to function as a Lieutenancy area, a successful campaign by the local Ratepayers Association won Bishopbriggs its late bid for independent Burgh status in 1964, in order to avoid being absorbed into the Glasgow Corporation's boundaries, resulting in the formation of Bishopbriggs Town Council.
 Following local government reorganisation, dissolution of the burgh system, and the creation of Regional and District Authorities, as a result of the Local Government (Scotland) Act 1973, Bishopbriggs became part of the Strathclyde Region in 1975.
 The local Ratepayers Association again played a major role in keeping Bishopbriggs outwith Glasgow district and within the Strathkelvin district of the Strathclyde Region, along with Kirkintilloch and Lenzie.

 With the introduction of the present unitary local government system in 1996, and the dissolution of the Regional and District setup, as a result of the Local Government etc. (Scotland) Act 1994, Bishopbriggs became part of the East Dunbartonshire Council area.
 As a result of the Local Governance (Scotland) Act 2004 and following a further boundary review in 2017, the town is now represented on the council by two multi-member wards: Bishopbriggs South with three councillors, and Bishopbriggs North & Campsie with four councillors.

 In the national government, Bishopbriggs is represented by the Strathkelvin and Bearsden constituency of the Scottish Parliament with the MSP being Rona Mackay of the Scottish National Party (SNP), as well as the 7 additional list MSPs that make up the West of Scotland region.
-The town is represented at Westminster by the East Dunbartonshire constituency of the House of Commons, with the MP being Amy Callaghan also of the SNP.
+The town is represented at Westminster by the East Dunbartonshire constituency of the House of Commons, with the MP being Susan Murray of the Liberal Democrats.
 Both constituencies are considered to be Marginal seats, with relatively high numbers of Swing votes.
 Prior to Brexit in 2020 it was part of the Scotland European Parliament Constituency.

-Demography

-NRS Social Classifications are used to determine the social classes stated above.

-Bishopbriggs is a primarily a middle-class commuter suburb with two-thirds of residents classified in the social group ABC1.

 Transport

-Air

 Glasgow International Airport, at Paisley, is the nearest commercial airport serving the Greater Glasgow region, however a private landing strip at Cumbernauld Airport services smaller aircraft and helicopters.

-Road

 Bishopbriggs is connected to the UK motorway network at Junction 2 of the M80 motorway at Robroyston.
 This interchange connects with the Bishopbriggs Relief Road that runs from Robroyston, bypassing Bishopbriggs to the east of Woodhill and Westerhill before linking up with the Torrance Roundabout near Low Moss.
 The main road through Bishopbriggs itself is Kirkintilloch Road, part of the A803 which connects Glasgow to Falkirk and Grangemouth.